 The HTTP cache temporarily stores web documents (e.g. HTML pages, CCS documents, images) to reduce the latency induced by the server when it needs to serve up a page and/or reduce its workload.

-When a client attempts to access a page, the corresponding web server will generate a page and send it over the network.
-Then the cache intercepts the response to store it in its local memory before serving it up to the customer.
+When a user attempts to access a page, the corresponding web server will generate a page and send it over the network.
+Then the cache intercepts the response to store it in its local memory before serving it up to the user.

 The standard’s specifications are set out in RFC 7234.
 The HTTP PURGE function is also proposed to delete an entry from the cache by calling it via its URL.